sdurbin-pxc/plcnext-io-drivers-cpp/examples/SimpleApplication/README.md

 ## Step 4: Add Windows Environment Variables PATH entry for make.exe:

-Add an entry for the following path in your System Environment Variables:
+Add an entry for the following path in your Windows System Environment Variables:

 	{sysrootsPath}\x86_64-pokysdk-mingw32\usr\bin